 Every year students have the opportunity to go on visits and conduct field work to support their learning in Geography.

-Year 7 conduct map work around the school site and in the village of Lugwardine.
-As part of their study of geology and rivers pupils are taken to Dan yr Ogof National Showcaves of Wales and Henrhyd Waterfalls in the Brecon Beacons.
+Year 7 : conduct map work around the school site and in the village of Lugwardine.
+As part of their study of geology and rivers pupils are also taken to Dan yr Ogof (The National Showcaves Centre for Wales) and Henrhyd Waterfalls in the Brecon Beacons.

-GCSE fieldwork is conducted in the Summer Term of Year 10 during a 4 day, three night residential visit to North Wales.
-The purpose built centre with experienced Geography staff tailor make a program of activities for the AQA specification.
-Fieldwork can be conducted at the coast or along a river, as well as in urban areas.
+GCSE fieldwork : is conducted in the Summer Term of Year 10 and involves separate visits to an urban area and a coastal area to fulfil the requirements of the AQA GCSE specification.
 This is a vital part of the GCSE course and will be examined in Paper 3, so we expect to take all pupils opting for GCSE Geography.
-More information can be found at: http://www.field-studies-council.org/centres/rhydycreuau.aspx